juleshenry/juleshenry.github.io/_posts/2024-07-25-Black-Scholes-Merton.md

 date: 2024-07-24
 categories: wealth
 ---

-# Primer
-Herein we derive the formula for pricing an option.
-To follow this article, you will need to know the basics of differential equations and calculus.

-## A Detour to Japan
-To follow this derivation, you will need to learn about the world of stochastic calculus.
-This field was pioneered by Japanese mathematician Kiyosi Itô, who discovered an essential result in stochastic calculus that provides the mathematical foundation for analyzing continuous-time stochastic differential equations (SDEs).

-Here are its key components:

-1. **Stochastic Processes**: In finance, many quantities—such as stock prices or interest rates—are modeled as stochastic processes rather than deterministic ones due to their inherent randomness and unpredictability over time.
-Stochastic differential equations (SDEs) are used to describe these dynamic systems mathematically.
-In a stochastic system, each movement from one state to the next is governed by a probability, in our case, for the financial markets, the probability is sampled from a normal distribution.
-The canonical name for such a motion is a Brownian motion from physics or martingale from economics.

-2. **Itô's Lemma**: Itô's lemma is a powerful tool for finding the differential of functions of stochastic processes that satisfy an SDE, particularly when applied in financial modeling and derivative pricing.
-In essence, Ito's lemma enables us to understand how certain observable quantities (like option prices or portfolio values) change over time under volatility and random market conditions.

-3. Functional Derivative: At its core, the lemma provides a formula for the differential of a function composed with a stochastic process defined by an SDE.
-For instance, if we have a function f(t, X(t)), where t denotes time and X(t) represents a stochastic process following an SDE, Ito's Lemma tells us how df changes in relation to dt (time increment) and dX (increment of the random variable).

-4. **Formula**: The formula for Itô's lemma is given by:
-$$
-   df(t, X(t)) = \frac{\partial f}{\partial t}dt + \frac{\partial f}{\partial x}(dX) + \frac{1}{2}\frac{\partial^2f}{\partial x^2}(dX)^2
-$$
-   where $$\(df\)$$ represents the differential of the function $$\(f(t, X(t))\)$$, and $$\(dX\)$$ is an infinitesimal increment in the random variable $$\(X\)$$.
-The first term $$\(\frac{\partial f}{\partial t}dt\)$$ captures how the function changes with time.
-The second term $$\(\frac{\partial f}{\partial x}(dX)\)$$ reflects its sensitivity to changes in $$\(X(t)\)$$, while the last term, a stochastic integral, accounts for random fluctuations within this process.

-- **Partial Derivatives**: These represent how each component of the function responds to independent and dependent variables—in our case, time t (partial derivative with respect to $$\(dt\)$$) and value $$X(t)$$ (partial derivatives with respect to $$\(dX\)$$).
-- **Stochastic Integral Term**: This term incorporates not only changes in the variable but also random fluctuations inherent to stochastic processes.
-It is a weighted average of squared increments, accounting for both small positive and negative variations within these increments.

-In financial mathematics, Itô's lemma plays an instrumental role by allowing analysts and traders to derive the dynamic pricing models (like Black-Scholes formula) that govern modern derivative markets—essentially helping us understand how prices evolve in response to market conditions and risk factors over time.

 # What is an option?
 Is it optional to know what an option is?
 No!

-In the context of finance, an option refers to a contract that gives its owner the right, but not the obligation, to buy or sell an underlying asset e.g. shares in a company... at a predetermined price on or before a specific date.
+In the context of finance, an option refers to a contract that gives its owner the right, but not the obligation, to buy or sell an underlying asset e.g. shares in a company or bushels of wheat at a predetermined price on or before a specific date.

 Options are used for various purposes including risk management and speculation.
+Herein we derive the formula for pricing a European option.

-## Puts & Calls: Bets Against & Bets In Favor
+## Calls & Puts: Bets In-Favor & Bets Against

-Two flavors of options can be thought of bets against or bets in favor of the underlying asset: puts and calls.

-A **call option** allows its holder to buy the underlying security at a specified strike price within a certain timeframe.
-The buyer pays an upfront premium to the seller, who agrees not to sell the asset but can do so if desired.
-If the market value exceeds the strike price (in-the-money), the call option becomes profitable for its holder as they purchase at lower rates and could then sell it or directly profit from the difference.
+Options come in two flavors.
+A *call* is a bet in-favor of the underlying asset whereas a *put* essentially is a bet against underlying asset.

-A **put option** provides its buyer with the right but not the obligation to sell an underlying asset at a specified price, known as the strike or exercise price, by a certain date.
-The seller of the put option has committed to buy the underlier if and when the holder chooses to execute their right.
+A **call option** gives the purchaser the right, but not the obligation to purchase an underlying security, an asset like a stock or commodity, at a specified price, known as the *strike price*, within a certain timeframe, known as the *tenor*.
+For this right, the purchaser pays an upfront cost, known as the *premium*, to the seller.

+If the market value of the security exceeds the strike price, the option becomes profitable, also known as in-the-money.
+To see this, note that the purchaser can now buy the asset at the strike price and sell the asset at the higher market rate, directly profiting from the difference.
+Otherwise, why would you execute the contract?
+You will buy an asset for a higher price than the market will, losing money, hence the option is otherwise out-of-the-money.

+A **put option** achieves the opposite effect by enabling its purchaser the right but not the obligation to **sell** the underlying asset at a specified price.

 ## Europeans and Americans
 Options in finance come in two types: European and American.
 Here's a detailed comparison between them based on